Skip to main content

 If you are arriving by car, please park in Car Park D where there will be signs directing you to the relevant room.

 Parking restrictions are in place on site during term-time.
 You must obtain a temporary parking pass from Reception during the first week of term.
-You will be able to apply for a permanent Kingston Hill pass once you have enrolled, online at https://store.kingston.ac.uk/conferences-and-events/vice-chancellors-office/car-parking-permits
+You will be able to apply for a permanent Kingston Hill pass once you have enrolled.

-Please note that car park G outside of the Education Building is for staff and visitors only during the hours of 8.30am and 4.30pm.
+Please note: car park G outside the Education Building is for staff and visitors only between the hours of 8.30am and 4.30pm.

-The 85 and K3 buses and free Kingston University buses stop outside the Kingston Hill campus.
+The 85 and K3 buses stop outside the Kingston Hill campus.
+The free Kingston University buses stop on the campus itself.